-Loan eligibility is listed on the student aid award letter and processed by the Office of Student Financial Services.
-The Office of Student Financial Services will process the awards in the amount stated on the award letter unless notified by the student of a reduction.
-If a lesser amount is desired, the student should follow the instructions given on the electronic award letter notification and indicate a reduction on MyWP.
-The Office of Student Financial Services is electronically notified and will review and evaluate changes made to awards on MyWP.
-If unable to make this adjustment electronically, contact the Office of Student Financial Services directly for assistance by calling 503.517.1091 or emailing financialaid@warnerpacific.edu.
+Loan eligibility is listed on the student aid offer letter and processed by the Office of Financial Aid.
+The Office of Financial Aid will process the awards in the amount stated on the offer letter unless notified by the student of a reduction.
+If a lesser amount is desired, the student should follow the instructions given on the electronic offer letter notification and indicate a reduction on MyWP.
+The Office of Financial Aid is electronically notified and will review and evaluate changes made to awards on MyWP.
+If unable to make this adjustment electronically, contact the Office of Financial Aid directly for assistance by calling 503.517.1091 or emailing financialaid@warnerpacific.edu.

 In general, funds are received at the beginning of each semester, according to Federal regulations.
 Typically, entrance counseling and a Master Promissory Note (MPN) must be completed prior to funds being placed on the student account if the student is a first time borrower.
 Most loans, including Federal Direct Stafford Loans, are received by electronic funds transfer.
 If hard copy checks are received, a notification is sent to the student regarding the check for endorsement and application to the student account.
-The Office of Student Financial Services credits loan funds to student accounts and requests refunds on overpayments.
+The Office of Student Accounts credits loan funds to student accounts and requests refunds on overpayments.